-Through close cooperation, the relevant public bodies were successful in bidding for an Enterprise Zone (EZ) covering six sites in Great Yarmouth and Waveney to strengthen and build the offshore energy sector in the area.
+Through close cooperation, these bodies and the LEP were successful in bidding for an Enterprise Zone (EZ) covering six sites in Great Yarmouth and Waveney to strengthen and build the offshore energy sector in the area.
+This EZ is one of the most successful in the country, the only zone to have exceeded the original EZ targets.
 The two Norfolk sites in Great Yarmouth are South Denes and Beacon Park.

-Great Yarmouth Borough Council, Norfolk County Council, Highways England and the NALEP have cooperated closely on developing the road transport infrastructure to support the growth of the offshore energy sector in Great Yarmouth, with particular focus on bidding for a third river crossing, to provide direct access to the Port from the trunk road network, rather than through the heart of the town as at present, and improving the A47 link to the rest of the country.
+Great Yarmouth Borough Council, Norfolk County Council, Highways England and the New Anglia LEP have cooperated closely on developing the road transport infrastructure to support the growth of the offshore energy sector in Great Yarmouth, with particular focus on bidding for a third river crossing, to provide direct access to the Port from the trunk road network, rather than through the heart of the town as at present, and improving the A47 link to the rest of the country.